jadzeidan/user-guides/_includes/shared/setup.md

-## Download the BitBox App
+## Download the BitBoxApp
-In order to set up your {{include.product}} and create your first wallet you need to download the [BitBox App](https://shiftcrypto.ch/app/) for your computer.
+In order to set up your {{include.product}} and create your first wallet you need to download the [BitBoxApp](https://shiftcrypto.ch/app/) for your computer.

 Stay tuned for our mobile app!
 To be notified when it is available you can subscribe to our newsletter [here](https://shiftcrypto.us20.list-manage.com/subscribe/post?u=d425177ce9ba3482f7f26762a&id=df03d20df1)